weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 4. Construct a URL (`auth_url`) with the following parameters, based on `authorization_endpoint` from `token_oidc_config`.
 This will look like the following:
 - `{authorization_endpoint}`?client_id=`{clientId}`&response_type=code%20id_token&response_mode=fragment&redirect_url=`{redirect_url}`&scope=openid&nonce=abcd
 - the `redirect_url` must have been [pre-registered](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest){:target="_blank"} with your token issuer.
 5. Go to the `auth_url` in your browser, and log in if prompted.
-If successful, the token issuer will redirect the browser to the `redirect_url`, with additional parameters that includes an `id_token` parameter.
+If successful, the token issuer will redirect the browser to the `redirect_url`, with additional parameters that include an `id_token` parameter.
 6. Parse the `id_token` parameter value.
 This is your Bearer token.

 #### Token lifetime